Games on Endogenous Networks

 \subsection{Separable network games}

-Recall the separable games of Section \ref{sec:separable}.
-Lemma \ref{lem:consistentregular} showed that single-crossing conditions in separable games imply consistent and aligned linking incentives.
-Combining this with Theorem \ref{theo:structure}, we obtain the following characterization of stable network structures in separable games.
+Recall the separable games of \cref{sec:separable}. \cref{lem:consistentregular} showed that single-crossing conditions in separable games imply consistent and aligned linking incentives.
+Combining this with \cref{theo:structure}, we obtain the following characterization of stable network structures in separable games.

 \begin{Cor} Suppose a network game with network formation has payoff functions of the form \eqref{eq:parametricpayoff}.
-If $(G,\mathbf{s})$ is a strictly pairwise stable outcome, then: \begin{enumerate} \item If the game exhibits action-link complements and positive spillovers, then $G$ is a nested split graph in which players with higher degrees take higher actions.
+If $(G,\mathbf{s})$ is a strictly pairwise stable outcome, then: \begin{enumerate} \item If the game exhibits action--link complements and positive spillovers, then $G$ is a nested split graph in which players with higher degrees take higher actions.

-\item If the game exhibits action-link substitutes and negative spillovers, then $G$ is a nested split graph in which players with higher degrees take lower actions.
+\item If the game exhibits action--link substitutes and negative spillovers, then $G$ is a nested split graph in which players with higher degrees take lower actions.

-\item If the game exhibits action-link complements and negative spillovers, or action-link substitutes and positive spillovers, then $G$ consists of ordered overlapping cliques with respect to the order of players' actions. \end{enumerate} \end{Cor}
+\item If the game exhibits action--link complements and negative spillovers, or action--link substitutes and positive spillovers, then $G$ consists of ordered overlapping cliques with respect to the order of players' actions. \end{enumerate} \end{Cor}